symmy596/SurfinPy/docs/source/README.rst

 Contact
 ~~~~~~~

-If you have questions regarding any aspect of the software then please get in touch with the developer Adam Symington via email - ars44@bath.ac.uk.
+If you have questions regarding any aspect of the software then please get in touch with the development team via email Adam Symington - symmy596@gmail.com, Joshua Tse (joshua.s.tse@gmail.com).
 Alternatively you can create an issue on the `Issue Tracker <https://github.com/symmy596/SurfinPy/issues>`_ or you can discuss your questions on our `gitter channel <https://gitter.im/Surfinpy/Lobby>`_.

 Bugs